 Chop and prepare all your vegetables.

 Start to layer the vegetables into your dutch oven.
-I tend to always drop the potatoes and the carrots into the bottom of the dutch oven that way they are closer to the heat source to ensure they cook thoroughly.
+I tend always to drop the potatoes and the carrots into the bottom of the dutch oven.
+That way, they are closer to the heat source to ensure they cook thoroughly.

 Add your leftover smoked turkey on top of the vegetables.